KatlinEpelbaum/coming-soon-page/README.md

 ## 📚 Lessons Learned

 **Emily Selge** –  Learnt how to mentor others, vue animations, responsive design<br>

 **Kätlin Epelbaum** – Learnt how to mentor others, reminded myself how to do animations aswell as email form.<br>

 **Ragnar Õige** –  Got better in tailwind.

 **Patricia Jõgi** –  Learnt how to do team work with others.
 How projects work overall.

 **Anette Truupõld** –  I learnt coding, what is vue, figma features and how projects and dynamics in projects work.

-Each member should write 2–4 sentences describing:
-- What they learned,
-- What skills improved,
-- What role they enjoyed the most in the project.

 ---